• XARAGUA

 Article 8.1 — Functional Extraterritoriality of Intelligence Operations

-Operations conducted by the TONTON MACOUTES within foreign jurisdictions are deemed extensions of ecclesiastical and diplomatic mandates, and shall be governed by:
+Operations conducted by the TONTON MACOUTES within foreign jurisdictions are deemed extensions of ecclesiastical, indigenous and diplomatic mandates, and shall be governed by:

 UNDRIP, Article 36(1):